zer0def/nginxinc-kubernetes-ingress/docs/content/configuration/transportserver-resource.md

 ## Limitations

-The TransportServer resource is a preview feature.
-Currently, it comes with the following limitation:
+The TransportServer resource currently comes with the following limitation:
 * When using TLS Passthrough, it is not possible to configure [Proxy Protocol](https://github.com/nginxinc/kubernetes-ingress/tree/v2.0.1/examples/proxy-protocol) for port 443 both for regular HTTPS and TLS Passthrough traffic.

-## Footnotes

-[^1]: Capabilities labeled in preview status are fully supported.